 Thoughts after wearing it:

 - My Cake Maternity Rock Candy nursing bra felt very supportive around my ribs.
 I wear a 32D and their size small fits that really well, but not on the loosest setting for me.
 I had to go to the 3rd tightest closure to smooth out the look of the cups that were a bit bunchy on the loosest setting.
 It fit great then and the cup padding smoothed out!
 But the nice part is…it has 6 sizes so as the bra stretches I can still tighten the back.
-(Unlike my cheap-0 bra that fit well at first but stretched so much even the tightest setting was hopeless.)

 - Straps are a tad grippy, so they won’t slip off shoulders.